sebajor/apex_misc/non_monitor/current_logger/README.md

 In principle we have 1024x4 samples and a header that is 0xAABBCCDD, that indicates the begining of a DMA data frame, then we could check the correctness of it (also we could use the temperature channel to check if there is missing data around).
 After playing a bit I set the sampling frequency in 2kSa/s in each channel, with that you should have enough samples to make a frequency analysis.

+## Building toolflow

+To get the pico SDK you need to clone the SDK git repo:
+`git clone -b master https://github.com/raspberrypi/pico-sdk.git`

+Then you have to move inside the cloned repo and run:
+`git submodule update --init`

+You need to install the needed packages:
+`sudo apt install cmake gcc-arm-none-eabi libnewlib-arm-none-eabi build-essential`

+Finally you have to set the enviroment variable (you can add it to the ~/.bashrc file):
+`export PICO_SDK_PATH=<where you installed> `